African-American family structure: Education equality

-These same reports also show that in 2002, 56% of African-American students graduated from high school with a diploma, while 78% of whites students graduated.
+These same reports also show that in 2002, 56% of African-American students graduated from high school with a diploma, while 78% of white students graduated.
 If students do not feel they are learning, they will not continue to go to school.
 This conclusion is made from the Manhattan Institute for Policy Research report that stated only 23% of African-American students who graduated from public high school felt college-ready.
 Hatterly suggests that the government invest into the African-American family by investing in the African-American children's education.
 A solution is found in providing the same resources provided to schools that are predominantly white.
 According to Hatterly, through education equality the African-American family structure can increase opportunities to prosper with equality in employment, wages, and health insurance.

 Alternatives to incarceration

 According to Hattery and Smith 25–33% of African-American men are spending time in jail or prison and according to Thomas, Krampe, and Newton 28% of African-American children do not live with any father representative.
 According to Hatterly, the government can stop this situation that many African-American children experience due to the absence of their father.
 Hatterly suggests probation or treatment (for alcohol or drugs) as alternatives to incarceration.
 Incarceration not only continues the negative assumption of the African-American family structure, but perpetuates poverty, single parenthood, and the separation of family units.